 Cooking up a storm

-I made the curry with my bare hands, closely scrutinised by the perfectionist cook and aided by English instructions from Suzy.
-We cooked for what seemed like forever on the wood burning stove cut into the wall.
-I am convinced that this must be the essential ingredient as it just doesn’t taste as good cooked at home…or maybe I’m just missing the tropical, fresh ingredients!
+I made the Seer fish curry with my bare hands, closely scrutinised by the perfectionist cook and aided by English instructions from Suzy.
+We took our time over cooking it on the wood burning stove cut into the wall.
+Wonderfully relaxing, I’m convinced that this must be the essential ingredient as it never tastes quite as good cooked at home…or maybe I’m just missing the tropical, fresh ingredients!
 The most satisfying part of my cooking experience was making the Coconut Sambol, a staple condiment of any Sri Lankan meal time spread.
-It’s a shame I can’t actually replicate this here as Brighton is a little short on coconut trees….
-When it came to the tasting I really couldn’t believe that I had produced such a mouth-watering meal.
+It’s a shame I can’t precisely replicate this here as Brighton is a little short on coconut trees, but I do my best… When it came to the tasting I really couldn’t believe that I had produced such a mouth-watering meal.
+I’m proud to say I still impress my friends to this day with that very recipe!

 Afternoon tea with a twist